raspberrypi/usbboot/Readme.md

 * Inspect the Compute Module pins and connector for signs of damage and verify that the socket is free from debris.
 * Check that the Compute Module is fully inserted.
 * Check that `nRPIBOOT` / EMMC disable is pulled low BEFORE powering on the device.
+   * On BCM2711, if the USB cable is disconected and the nRPIBOOT jumper is fitted then the green LED should be OFF.
+If the LED is on then the ROM is detecting that the GPIO for nRPIBOOT is high.
 * Remove any hubs between the Compute Module and the host.
 * Disconnect all other peripherals from the IO board.
 * Verify that the red power LED switches on when the IO board is powered.